Indian Head Rail Trail

-The Indian Head Rail Trail is a 13.1 mi, shared-use rail trail that runs from Indian Head, Maryland, to the White Plains, Maryland.
+The Indian Head Rail Trail is a 13.1 mi, shared-use rail trail that runs from Indian Head, Maryland, to White Plains, Maryland.
 It was built on the abandoned right-of-way of the old Cape Charles Railroad, a subsidiary of the New York, Philadelphia and Norfolk Railroad (NYP&N), which ran from 1910 to 1972.
 Planned phases would extend the trail all the way to Cape Charles.